 PS- I’ll show lots of more photos of Thailand soon!

-I saw something unusual halfway buried in the sand near the Sanibel lighthouse in front of Seaside Inn at low tide.
+I saw something unusual halfway buried in the sand near the Sanibel lighthouse at low tide.
 I reached down to find a large ball of meaty slime… which turned out to be a SHARK’S EYE MOON SNAIL very much alive.

 Instead of following the yellow brick road, Julie is following the track of a live yellow BABY EAR at low tide.
 She sees the path on the sand bar and then follows the trail, digs in the sand and gently pulls up the yellowish mollusk.
 Are you ready to see what they look like?
 This is the first time I’ve ever seen a live one in person!
 Ready?
 Here you go…..

 Really…this isn’t a photo of a handmade ravioli or smooched ball of wet dough.
 It’s a baby ear mollusk that practically surrounds it’s whole shell…..and it’s very slimy!

 Leigh (West Palm Beach) holding a live baby's ear

 I saw Leigh and her niece and nephew, Julie and Jack (Ft lauderdale), having the best time playing out on the sand bar in front of Holiday Inn on Sanibel.
 They were digging around, giggling and running back and forth.
 I had to see what all of the fuss was about.
 They also found live SHARK’S EYES and SEA ANEMONES.

 Live shark's eye coming out of his shell